Modern Slavery Act 2015 - Compliance Statement 2024

-This Compliance Statement sets out Regenda’s commitment to preventing, identifying and reporting modern slavery and human trafficking in its business activities.
+This Compliance Statement sets out Regenda Limited and M&Y Maintenance and Construction’s commitment to preventing, identifying and reporting modern slavery and human trafficking in its business activities.

 • Redwing Living Limited